Delicious Hawaiian Pizza using Kalua Pork, goat cheese, bbq sauce and more! Even the crust is easy to make for this incredible dinner idea!

 To assemble:

-- Spread your bbq sauce on bottom of one crust.
+• Spread your bbq sauce on bottom of each crust.
 Top with shredded pork, red onion and pineapple.
-Sprinkle pizza with three cheeses.
+Sprinkle pizzas with three cheeses.

 Notes